programminghistorian/jekyll/en/lessons/data_wrangling_and_management_in_R.md

     ## [1] 1256925

-As you can see, with enough nested commands, it is hard to remember how many parenthesis you need and makes the code awkard to read.
+As you can see, with enough nested commands, it is hard to remember how many parenthesis you need and makes the code awkward to read.
 To mitigate this, some people may create temporary vectors in between each function call.